Fillmyer, Royals send Indians to 4th straight loss, 7-1

 Duda had three hits and scored twice, while Ryan O’Hearn drove in three runs.
 Prior to 2018, Duda was 3 for 36 in his career against the Indians, but he has eight extra-base hits in 11 games against Cleveland this year, batting .275 (11 for 40).

-Cleveland scored its only run in the second when Fillmyer balked to bring in Yonder Alonso, who had moved to third on the first of Melky Cabrera‘s two doubles.
+Fillmyer’s balk in the second brought in Yonder Alonso, who had moved to third on the first of Melky Cabrera’s two doubles.
 Three relievers completed the five-hitter.

 In the third, Adalberto Mondesi singled, stole second without a throw and scored on Whit Merrifield’s hit to right.
 The stolen base was the first against Kluber in 250 1/3 innings.